josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Write tests for SyncLatestDataWithYahooFinance as it doesn't work well on Sundays

+[x] Add connection pooling and parallelism to Analyzer (Got from 10min to 5min)

 [] Build an API

 [] Build UI - Embed TV (https://www.tradingview.com/widget/advanced-chart/)